 Here are the U.S. cities and states with confirmed cases of the coronavirus

 As of Wednesday, February 5, there are 12 confirmed cases of the coronavirus in the United States.
-The CDC updates its list every day with the latest information.
-To date, out of the 293 Americans tested for the virus, 206 tested negative and 76 are still pending, the CDC says.
+The most recent patient was confirmed in Madison, Wisconsin.
+CDC updates its website frequently with the latest information, and says that to date, out of the 293 Americans tested for the virus, 206 tested negative and 76 are still pending.

 Worldwide, the virus has infected more than 24,000 people and killed at least 492, almost all in mainland China.